 One of the most powerful ways of identifying key elements in cancer is through recurrence analysis to discover regions that mutate more than expected.
-Hence, in the EN-CODEC resource, we first attempted to construct an accurate background mutation rate (BMR) model in various cancer types.
+Hence, we first attempted to construct an accurate background mutation rate (BMR) model in various cancer types.
 However, this is a challenging problem since the somatic mutation process can be influenced by numerous confounding factors (in the form of both external genomic factors and local sequence context factors), which without appropriate correction can result in many false positives or negatives \{cite 23770567}.
 Here, we tackled these problems by removing effects of confounding factors in a cancer-specific manner.
 Specifically, we separated the whole genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
-For each category, we used a negative binomial regression of the mutation counts against features like replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
-In contrast to methods that use unmatched data \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
+For each category, we used a negative binomial regression of the mutation counts against features like replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction. [[ MG2JZ: in total XX features]]In contrast to methods that use unmatched data \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
 Notably the combination of many different genomic significantly improves the estimation accuracy in multiple cancer types (Fig 2 B).
 Also, it is worth mentioning that due to the correlated nature of these genomic features, some cancers without features from apparently matched cell types can still automatically learn from related cell types and achieve a decent BMR precision.
-Hence, our analyses could be easily extended to other cancer types. [[JZ2MG: do we need to add another cancer type to show this in the sup?
+Hence, our analyses could be easily extended to other cancer types[[MG2JZ: unsure what you want to say]]. [[JZ2MG: do we need to add another cancer type to show this in the sup?
 Not difficult just need a little bit extra effort on prostate cancer in supp]]

 A second step to utilize the ENCODE annotation in the burden analysis in cancer is to focus on compact annotation set with high confidence.
 In fact, testing every nucleotide in the genome will subject to large multiple test correction, which could appreciably dilute the mutational signal and significantly reduce statistical power (see supplementary file).
 Therefore, we tried to provide a minimum number of high confident annotations to look for burdened regions.
 Particularly, we started from defining enhancers supported by multiple evidence.
 We used genomic signal tracks from a battery of 5 to 10 histone modification marks in combination with DNase-seq.
 These were used as input into CASPER, a machine learning predictor that we developed to integrate the shapes of these various signals.
 We then assembled these predictions with peaks called from STARR-seq experiments, which directly read out candidate enhancers in the genome.
 Such an integrative approach enables accurate enhancers definitions (see supplement).
 We also reconciled these enhancers with the main encyclopedia annotations by reporting the overlapped ones and providing new IDs to the novel ones.
-In addition, it is also important to increase power by confining the mutation burden tests on core annotations with shorter length but higher functional impact (see supplement).
-Hence, we refined the above-mentioned enhancers through the CASPER algorithm by trimming down candidate regions to a smaller size at the center of histone marks. [[JZ2MG: we want to be clear otherwise experts like Shirley will keep on asking what did you do exactly?
+In addition, it is also important to increase power by confining each individual mutational [[check]] burden tests on core annotations with shorter length but higher functional impact (see supplement).
+Hence, we refined the above-mentioned enhancers through the CASPER algorithm by trimming down candidate regions to a smaller size based on the shape of hte histone mark peak. [[JZ2MG: we want to be clear otherwise experts like Shirley will keep on asking what did you do exactly?
 But potentially by only selecting the center of histone mark is dangerous.
-I have mixed feeling of the last sentence]]
+I have mixed feeling of the last sentence]][[let's disc]]